Recommended for you:

 You'll want to begin house training right away.
-Dogs instinctively try to avoid soiling their bed and the area around it, so keeping him confined to a small area or crate as he gets used to going outside will be key, says Dog Star Daily.
+Dogs instinctively try to avoid soiling their bed and the area around it, so keeping them confined to a small area or crate as they get used to going outside will be key, says Dog Star Daily.
 Establish a potty routine, keeping in mind that young puppies will typically need to go out once every couple of hours.
-Until he's had all his vaccinations, take him to a section of the yard where he won't be exposed to other animals.
-When he successfully relieves himself outdoors, be sure to lavish him with praise and reward him with a treat.
+When they successfully relieve themself outdoors, be sure to lavish them with praise and reward them with a treat.

 When it comes to both house training and establishing the rules of appropriate conduct, it's important to be patient with your pup and use positive reinforcement to build happy associations with correct behavior.
-It's generally best to ignore unwanted behavior, or correct your pup with a simple but firm "no." Never hit or yell at your pup—this will only confuse him and cause him to feel anxious and fearful.
-When he engages in negative behavior try and direct him back to something positive.
-For instance, if he is chewing on something he shouldn't be, direct him back to one of his toys.
-As soon as he's old enough, consider enrolling him in an obedience class.
-This will not only teach him how to behave, but will also help promote socialization and provide you with the skills to properly train him.
+It's generally best to ignore unwanted behavior, or correct your pup with a simple but firm "no." Never hit or yell at your pup — this will only confuse them and cause them to feel anxious and fearful.
+When they engage in negative behavior try and direct them back to something positive.
+For instance, if they are chewing on something they shouldn't be, direct them back to one of their toys.
+As soon as they're old enough, consider enrolling them in an obedience class.
+This will not only teach them how to behave, but will also help promote socialization and provide you with the skills to properly train them.

 Proper socialization is a key element of successfully raising a puppy.
-In order for him to grow up into a well-adjusted dog, he needs to be exposed to as many new people, places, experiences and situations as possible.
-While you should wait until he's had all his vaccinations before taking him out in public or letting him get close to other animals, you can start socializing your pup right away by simply playing with him and introducing him to new people, sights, sounds, smells, and textures.
+In order for them to grow up into a well-adjusted dog, they need to be exposed to as many new people, places, experiences and situations as possible.
+While you should wait until they've had all their vaccinations before taking them out in public or letting them get close to other animals, you can start socializing your pup right away by simply playing with them and introducing them to new people, sights, sounds, smells and textures.

 Your Puppy's Health

-At his first appointment, your vet will check your puppy for any health problems or parasites, and will likely recommend a program for controlling parasites, such as fleas, ticks and heartworms.
-She'll also establish a vaccination schedule and advise you on when you should bring him in to be neutered, which can help reduce the risk of health and behavioral problems as he gets older.
+At their first appointment, your vet will check your puppy for any health problems or parasites, and will likely recommend a program for controlling parasites, such as fleas, ticks and heartworms.
+Your vet will also establish a vaccination schedule and advise you on when you should bring them in to be neutered or spayed, which can help reduce the risk of health and behavioral problems as they get older.

-Your vet can also answer any questions or concerns you have about caring for your pup, such as what type of food to feed him and how much he should be given.
+Your vet can also answer any questions or concerns you have about caring for your pup, such as what type of food to feed them and how much they should be given.
 Either your vet or the veterinary assistant can also advise you on aspects of puppy care such as tooth brushing and nail trimming, and can even show you how it's properly done.

 Outside of training and general health, puppies need attention and exercise.
-The good news is that this doesn't always mean walks around the block, jogging throughout the neighborhood, or trips to the dog park.
-Playing with your puppy is often enough exercise to keep him healthy while building a bond between the both of you.
-Games like fetch, tug-of-war and hide-and-seek are all games that can be played within the home to help release pent up energy he might have gotten from being home alone all day.
-Make sure to take 15-30 minutes every day to play with him in addition to walking him or letting him in your backyard to run around.
+The good news is that this doesn't always mean walks around the block, jogging throughout the neighborhood or trips to the dog park.
+Playing with your puppy is often enough exercise to keep them healthy while building a bond between the both of you.
+Games like fetch, tug-of-war and hide-and-seek are all games that can be played within the home to help release pent-up energy they might have gotten from being home alone all day.
+Make sure to take 30-60 minutes every day to play with them in addition to walking them or letting them in your backyard to run around.

 Even dogs that don't require a trim every few weeks need some sort of grooming.
 Starting the grooming process while your pup is still young will make it much easier on you.
-Grooming includes trimmings, brushing his coat, his teeth, trimming his nails and bathing him.
-You can absolutely hire a professional groomer for haircuts or the vet for nail trimming, but you'll want to get your dog used to having to sit still while you primp and preen him.
-Get him used to the feeling of a brush in his fur, this is especially true of dogs that shed a lot or are prone to matting.
-Bathing your puppy can be a chore in itself, so come in prepared with plenty of towels (and clothes you're not afraid to get wet in) and slowly introduce him to the shampoo and water.
-As he starts to get more comfortable, this process will become easier.
-Finally, brushing his teeth may seem strange to a lot of pet owners, but it can go a long way to protecting your dog's mouth.
-Here are some tips to getting your puppy used to you brushing his teeth.
+Grooming includes trimmings, brushing their coat, their teeth, trimming their nails and bathing them.
+You can absolutely hire a professional groomer for haircuts or the vet for nail trimming, but you'll want to get your dog used to having to sit still while you primp and preen them.
+Get them used to the feeling of a brush in their fur — this is especially true of dogs that shed a lot or are prone to matting.
+Bathing your puppy can be a chore in itself, so come in prepared with plenty of towels (and clothes you're not afraid to get wet in) and slowly introduce them to the shampoo and water.
+As they start to get more comfortable, this process will become easier.
+Finally, brushing their teeth may seem strange to a lot of pet owners, but it can go a long way to protecting your dog's mouth.
+Here are some tips to getting your puppy used to you brushing their teeth.

-Raising a puppy is not an easy task, but it's an adventure that's full of rewards as you develop a deep bond with your pup that will last throughout his life.
-A lot of patience and a little extra effort will turn your rambunctious pupper into a fun-loving gentleman that will make all the effort that goes into his development worthwhile.
+Raising a puppy is not an easy task, but it's an adventure that's full of rewards as you develop a deep bond with your pup that will last throughout their life.
+A lot of patience and a little extra effort will turn your rambunctious pupper into a fun-loving friend who will make all the effort that goes into their development worthwhile.